tvergilio/monaco/README.md

 Implemented partial templates, controllers and factories.

-TODO: Implement POST, PUT and DELETE methods.
+Implemented POST, PUT and DELETE methods.

 You can access the application here: http://monaco-ancient-beach.herokuapp.com/app/index.html